gomyar/turtlegui/README.md

 * dicttionary-like syntax: i.e. 'myobj[key]' evaluates 'key' first (if key is a variable) and uses that as the lookup in myobj
 * function calls: i.e. 'callme(myvar)' will evaluate the 'myvar' variable and pass that into the callme function, returning the value
 * simple string and number types are supported: i.e. 'callme("Ghostbusters")' will call the function callme with the string "Ghostbusters"
+* Basic calculations like "a + 1 * (b - 2)"
+* Boolean operators like "a < 10" or "b == 4"

 Note: TurtleGUI does not use eval() in order to avoid shenanigans.
+Also Note: for reasons of performance, code sustainability, and developer sanity, TurtleGUI recommends that expressions remain as simple as possible.
+If a complex calculation is required for something, then put it in a function, and call the function from the expression.
+Makes debugging a whole lot easier.

 # Code Reference: